How to photograph silhouettes

-Side note – when you change the exposure compensation, it does not automatically cancel when you turn your camera off.
-So, remember to reset it to zero before you finish shooting to avoid all kinds of confusion the next time you use your camera (been there, done that).
+Side note – when you change the exposure compensation, it doesn’t automatically cancel when you turn your camera off.
+So, remember to reset it to zero before you finish photographing to avoid all kinds of confusion the next time you use your camera (been there, done that).

 The other shooting modes (i.e. not manual mode)

 I’m not going to get into auto mode, because please please please don’t use auto.
 Use program mode if you want the camera to make the decisions – it’s like auto, but better.

 Program (P or Ps)

 In program mode the camera will decide on your aperture and shutter speed settings.
 You just need to set your ISO.
 To compensate the exposure down, set your exposure compensation.

-Although it is an improvement on auto mode, I would not advise using program mode, as it leaves too much up to the camera to decide and so you never learn how to work your camera properly.
+Although it’s an improvement on auto mode, I wouldn’t advise using program mode, as it leaves too much up to the camera to decide and so you never learn how to work your camera properly.